apua/resume/deepsentinel/README.rst

 I'm seeking a startup R&D job that be responsible for the core technology.
 I believe this one is what I'm looking for and I can handle it.

-I'm a high qualified Python programmer, love Pythonic philosophy, and also interested in functional programming and logic; about software development, I care about "time to market", and understand how to work with agile framework.
+I'm a high qualified Python programmer, love Pythonic philosophy that solving problem over fashion technology; about software development, I desire close cooperation for "time to market", and understand how to work with agile framework.

 Not only development, I also have experience in feature design, UI/UX improvement test automation, CI management, building development environment and infrastructure.